Meir Feinstein: Trial and public support

+Death

-On April 21, 1947, a few hours before their scheduled execution by hanging in the Jerusalem Central Prison in the Russian Compound, now the Museum of the Underground Prisoners, could be carried out, he and his friend and fellow prisoner Moshe Barazani blew themselves up in their cells with an improvised grenade which had been smuggled to them in a hollowed-out oranges.
-They lit the grenade and then stood embracing each other, with the grenade lodged between them.
+At approximately midnight on 21 or 22 April 1947, a few hours before their scheduled execution by hanging in the Jerusalem Central Prison in the Russian Compound, now the Museum of the Underground Prisoners, could be carried out, he and his friend and fellow prisoner Moshe Barazani blew themselves up in their cells with an improvised grenade which had been smuggled to them in a hollowed-out orange.

+A romanticized version of the story, often told in modern Israel says that they detonated the grenade as they stood embracing each other, with the grenade between their hearts.

 Legacy

 The story of Feinstein and Barazani became one of the most famous tales in the history of Zionism.
 Menachem Begin was so moved by the deeds of the two men that he requested in his will that he be buried next to them on the Mount of Olives, which he was.

 Just before his death, Feinstein gave to British prison guard Thomas Henry Goodwin, whom he and Barazani had nicknamed "the good jailer", a copy of the Bible, inscribed in Hebrew and English, "In the shadow of the gallows, 21.4.47.
 To the British soldier as you stand guard.
 Before we go to the gallows, accept this Bible as a memento and remember that we stood in dignity and marched in dignity.
 It is better to die with a weapon in your hands than to live with hands raised.
 Meir Feinstein".
 He then requested a moment of privacy for prayer, which prevented Goodwin from being able to stop the grenade being detonated (saving Goodwin from being injured by the grenade).
 In 2007, Goodwin's son Dennis donated the Bible to Feinstein's nephew Eliezer, who received it on behalf of the Museum of Underground Prisoners in Jerusalem at a commemorative state ceremony.

 Menachem Begin brought up the story during a speech in 1981:

 "Our Mizrahim were courageous fighters – already in the underground.
 Feinstein was from European origins, What's it called?
 Ashkenazi.
 Moshe Barazani was a Sephardic Jew from Iraq.
 In the night, after they were sentenced to death, they were due to be taken to the gallows in the early morning, the Rabbi insisted that he would come to accompany them and they didn't want to harm the Rabbi.
 They held close to their hearts a hand grenade – they pulled the trigger...
 Ashkenazi?
 Iraqi?
 Jews!
 Brothers!
 Fighters!"